10 Must Have Gadgets For Bed And Breakfast OwnersApr 03, 2023

 One post that is sure to get a lot of comments in the Facebook Group for Past Course Attendees, is the one that asks for recommendations on the best gadgets to use for the B&B. Everyone has their favourite!

-I wish the group had existed 16 years ago when I set up my own Bed and Breakfast, as it would have saved me an awful lot of money.
+I wish my Bed and Breakfast network had existed 19 years ago when I set up my own Bed and Breakfast, as it would have saved me an awful lot of money.
 It's painful to think of the money I've spent on gadgets over the years, either to have them sit in cupboards unused or to end up at the rubbish tip.

 If you've been following me for any length of time, you'll know I hate cleaning and I love knitting.
 So most of the items I've bought have been about minimising the time I actually have to work and maximising the time I can sit and knit!